alizwarraich/SoftwareChallenge/README.md

 ## Challenge 1:
 Read through the rest of the assignment, decide which technologies to use and explain why you chose what you chose.
 As a reminder we at Paytm are dealing with millions of concurrent users, just sayin’ :)

+### Architecture:
+Client-Server because of the REST constraint.
+Plus, more modular and easier to test.

+#### Server:
+Express server providing RESTful API + Redis for caching.
+Since we're expecting millions of concurrent users, so the server application has to be efficient in handling concurrent tasks and idle connections.
+Nodejs enables non-blocking IO using the event loop, s

+Nginx for caching and load-balancing

+#### Client:

 ## Challenge 2:
 Create a deployable “Hello World” Server exposing simple REST “Hello World” API.
 It is going to be a base for your application for this assignment.